-Officially launching in 2021, the first issue of the publication will be funded with a Kickstarter campaign (watch this space for more details), and will then be published annually over the course of the next decade.
+Officially launching in 2021, the first issue of the publication is being funded with a Kickstarter campaign, and will then be published annually over the course of the next decade.

 With plans for issue one well under way, the list of confirmed contributors so far is certainly enough to whet our appetites, featuring big names from the world of cinema such as David Lynch and Samuel L. Jackson, politician David Lammy, and musicians Brian Eno and Kate Tempest, to name just a few.

-Little is known yet about what we can expect from the design of Inque, save for the logo on its website which appears in one of Willey’s trademark chunky bespoke typefaces, but based on the duo’s previous collaborations readers can expect to discover more than a few surprises within its pages.
+As for the design and art direction of the magazine, the Inque logo fittingly appears in one of Willey’s trademark chunky bespoke typefaces and, based on the duo’s previous collaborations, readers can expect to discover more than a few surprises within its pages.